soyapo/First-Assignment-WarmUp/README.md

 git clone <repository_url>
 ```

-### 2. Enable GitHub Actions
+### 2. Unit tests

-- Go to the **Actions** tab of your forked repo.
+- In the test folders there are some unit tests using junit library that you and your mentors will use in order to test the correctness of your programm.
-- Enable workflows to let GitHub automatically run test cases.
+- You can run the file or individual functions to see the results of the test in Intellij idea.

 ### 3. Complete the Tasks